trevorblades/transform-css/README.md

 transformCss(css);
 ```

-This code will produce the following output:
+This will produce the following output:

 ```less
 #id {